Barbana, Italy: History of the shrine

 In the 11th century, the care of the shrine was entrusted to Benedictine monks, who served there until the 15th century.
 They were succeeded by a Franciscan community who built a new church in the 18th century.

+Since 2020, the shrine has been entrusted to a Benedictine congregation of Brazilian foundation.

 Art and architecture

 The modern church was built in the Romanesque style at the beginning of the 20th century.
 Ancient remains include two Roman columns from the first church, and a 10th-century relief portraying Jesus.
 The crowned statue of Mary dates from the 15th century, while the 17th century is represented by several altars and paintings, including one from the school of Tintoretto.

 In the wood near the church a small chapel (the Cappella dell'apparizione) was built in 1854 in the place where the original image of Mary was found.

 The baptismal font of the church is supported by a figure of the Devil, sculpted in red marble.
 It is the work of Claudio Granzotto, a Franciscan friar and noted religious artist of the mid-20th century.
 He has been beatified by the Catholic Church and is being considered for canonization.